Editorially checkedVisible ownership, review date and official-source context for this page.

 Height Limits Self-Check

-Use this tool as a fast planning triage step before you rely on local council guidance, drawings or formal advice.
-It is designed to tell you what usually applies, what can change the answer and what to open next.
+Use this tool as a fast planning triage step before you rely on drawings, council pages or formal advice.
+It is designed to tell you what usually applies, what can change the answer and which next page is most worth opening.

 Interactive check